cliske94/OnRad.io_project/README.md

 You can use !stop or /stop to quickly stop the current music steam.
 This also disconnects the bot from the voice channel.

 Credits:
-Michael Rober and his team for developing the OnRadio.io API Alexzander Flores for development of the WOKCommands package
+Michael Rober and his team for developing the OnRadio.io API and Alexzander Flores for development of the WOKCommands package